nurbektursyn/NurbekDE1Repo/Term1/README.md

 ## 2. Reproducibility Instructions

-1. Download the repository or Install Manually as a ZIP File.
+1. Download the repository or Install Manually as a ZIP File
    - ```gh repo clone nurbektursyn/NurbekDE1Repo```
 2. Create a Schema
    - Open MySQL Workbench and create a new schema named coffee: